Urnes Snake Altar Cloth

 The Urnes Snakes consists of two interlaced S-shaped snakes – based upon the animorphic designs found upon many Scandinavian artifacts created between the late 8th and 12th centuries in and around Uppsala, Sweden.
 The Urnes Snakes feature prominently in a mural on the north portal wall of the Urnes Stave Church in Ørsnes, Norway.
 The church was built around 1130 or shortly thereafter, and still stands in its original location; it is believed to be the oldest of its kind.
 It provides a link between Christian architecture and the architecture and artforms of the Viking Age.

--Altar cloth is made of 100% cotton fabric, in green, with machine embroidered motifs in medium green and shimmering gold
+-Altar cloth is made of 100% cotton fabric, in green, with machine embroidered motifs in shimmering gold thread.

--The Urnes design of two intertwined snakes is machine embroidered in the center with 50/50 poly/cotton gold thread, measuring 3.5 by 1.75 inches (8.9 by 4.4 cm)
+-The Urnes design of two intertwined snakes is machine embroidered in the center with 50/50 poly/cotton gold thread, measuring 3.0 by 5.0 inches (7.62 cm x 12.7 cm)

-- As well, an elegant scroll motif is machine embroidered in green and gold at each corner block, measuring 2.75 by 3.75 inches (6.9 by 9.5cm) each
+- As well, an elegant scroll motif is machine embroidered in gold at each corner block, measuring 1.5 by 2.5 inches (3.81cm x 6.35cm)

 -The edges of this cloth are also double hemmed - to prevent fraying, and the cloth is fully machine washable and dryable.